Skip main navigation

 Overview

-Wisconsin law prohibits an employer or person from retaliating against an individual for the following reasons:
+Wisconsin law prohibits an employer or person from retaliating against you for the following reasons:

-1. The individual attempts to enforce a right s/he has under state labor standards laws;
+1. You attempt to enforce a right given to you under state labor standards laws;

-2. The employer or person believes the individual has attempted to enforce or may attempt to enforce her/his rights under state labor standards laws; and
+2. Your employer or a person believes you attempted to enforce or may attempt to enforce your rights under state labor standards laws; and

 Does retaliation protection apply in every situation?